oasisprotocol/old-docs/src/operators/troubleshooting.md

 chmod -R 600 /path/*.pem
 ```

-#### Docker host ownership
+#### Serverdir Ownership

-Another possible cause of permission issues is not giving ownership of your `serverdir` to the docker host:
+Another possible cause of permission issues is not giving ownership of your `serverdir` to the user running the node (e.g. `docker-host` or replace with your user):

 ```bash
 chown -R docker-host:docker-host /serverdir
 ```

+In general, to avoid problems when running docker, specify the user when running `docker` commands by adding the flag `--user $(id -u):$(id -g)`.

 ### Cannot Find File

 Error Message examples: